PrestaShop/PrestaShop/src/PrestaShopBundle/Controller/Api/Readme.md

 You must declare your route in one of the files in:
 `src/PrestaShopBundle/Resources/config/api/routing_xxx.yml`.

-If the file corresponding to your context does not exist, you can create it by taking care to declare your new route file in:
+If the file corresponding to your context does not exist, you can create it by taking care of declaring your new route file in:
 `src/PrestaShopBundle/Resources/config/routing_api.yml`

-Examples, you want a route which show you list of warehouse available: in `src/PrestaShopBundle/Resources/config/api/routing_warehouse.yml`, add (if it does not exists)
+Example, you want a route showing you the list of the warehouses available: in `src/PrestaShopBundle/Resources/config/api/routing_warehouse.yml`, add (if it does not exist)
 ```yml
 _api_warehouse:
   resource: "api/routing_warehouse.yml"